pyocd/pyOCD/README.md

 Status
 ------

-PyOCD is functionally reliable and fully useable.
+PyOCD is beta quality.

-The Python API is considered partially unstable as we are restructuring and cleaning it up prior to releasing version 1.0.
+The Python API is considered stable for version 0.x, but will be changed in version 1.0.

 Documentation
 -------------

-The pyOCD documentation is located in [the docs directory](docs/).
+The pyOCD documentation is available on the [pyocd.io website](https://pyocd.io/docs).

 In addition to user guides, you can generate reference documentation using Doxygen with the supplied [config file](docs/Doxyfile).